ga-wdi-pvd/group-project/README.md

 -   **At least two Git repositories** (front-end and back-end) **hosted on Github**, with frequent commits from _every_ team member dating back to the _very beginning_ of the project.
+-   If you chose to use User Authentication, explain why or why not in your readme.
 -   The `README.md` file inside your _**front-end**_ repo should have:

     -   A short description of your application.